rigaya/QSVEnc/QSVEncC_Options.en.md

 Deinterlace is available through [--vpp-deinterlace](#--vpp-deinterlace-string).
 If deinterlacer is not activated for interlaced input, then interlaced encoding is performed.

+- **パラメータ**
   - none ... progressive
   - tff ... top field first
   - bff ...
 Bottom Field First

 ### --crop &lt;int&gt;,&lt;int&gt;,&lt;int&gt;,&lt;int&gt;
 Number of pixels to be cropped from left, top, right, bottom.